HaHa421/rxqlite/README.md

 <br />
-You will run rxqlited in cluster or in a single node mode, and since rxqlited uses the raft protocol, clusters must contain an odd number of nodes (rxqlited as a single node forms cluster with only one node)
+You will run rxqlited in cluster or in a single node mode, and since rxqlited uses the raft protocol, clusters must contain an odd number of nodes (rxqlited as a single node forms a cluster with only one node)

 Starting a single node cluster on a local machine: using